 For Projects, each student must write their program as an individual or in pairs.
 You may talk with other students about general approaches to the problem, but you may not allow others to see your code, nor may you ask to see another student's code.
-Projects will follow the similar submission with the initial code submitted on CatCourses before the deadline.
-Then you will have additional one week to resubmit the code if it does not fully pass all the tests and requirements for the project.
+Projects will follow the same submission procedure as lab assignments.
+You MUST show/demo your programs to your TA or instructor before submitting on CatCourses.

-You may, of course, seek assistance from the course Teaching Assistants and the course Instructor for all the assignments.
+You may, of course, seek assistance from the course TAs and the course instructor for all the assignments.

 Class Lecture Schedule: Tests and the final exam will be held in the lecture room.
 Lab sessions are held throughout the week.
-You are expected to attend the lab session for which you are enrolled, unless you make explicit arrangements with the professor.
+You are expected to attend the lab session for which you are enrolled, unless you make explicit arrangements with the instructor.
 Lab sections are where you will get most of the information and learn so it is important to be there physically every week.
-Your participation grade will be a direct reflection of your lab attendance.
+Your participation grade will be a reflection of your lab attendance.
 Make-up exams and extension of deadlines will NOT be provided unless arrangements are made beforehand.